MSchatzUW/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_list_cruises.rst.txt

-    Returns a dataframe containing the details of all cruise expeditions stored at Simons CMAP database.
+    Returns a dataframe containing the details (COMMENT: What details?
+Location, Dates, and ???) of all cruise expeditions stored at Simons CMAP database.
 This method requires no input.

     |